Occasionally, I get a call or an email from a client who is in a panic.

-Every once in awhile, I get a call or an email from aclient who is in a panic.
-Their ads aren't running on Google Ads.
-They’vechecked on their phone, or their laptop, for a key phrase and their ads werenowhere to be seen.
+They’ve checked on their phone, or their laptop, for a key phrase and their ads were nowhere to be seen.

 They naturally assume their ads run all the time.
-So surely there must be something wrong if they don’t see them.
+Surely there must be something wrong if they don’t see them.

-I’ll look into the issue because I know ads not running means losing out on potential business.
+I’ll investigate the issue because I know ads not running means losing out on potential business.

 What I often find is that there is a reason their ads aren't running and it's not because of any error.

-More often than not there are legitimate reasons their ads aren’t running and its not due to an error or their budget, although the latter is often a primary reason.
+Often there are legitimate reasons their ads aren’t running and it’s not due to some mistake I made or that their competitors are involved in.

-You look into your account you see that you still haven’treached your daily spend, so you assume that your ads still show be displaying.
+You’ve looked into your account and you see that you still haven’t reached your daily spend, so the budget can’t be the issue.

-The problem is the data is not in real-time.
-The number of impressions being shown and more importantly, the number of clicks for the day usually isn't up to the minute.
+The problem is your data is not in real-time.
+The number of impressions being shown and more importantly, the number of clicks for the day are not up to the minute.
 Your budget was used up an hour ago, but the data hasn’t caught up to that.

 The Campaign is Set to Show Evenly Throughout the Day